Bench Pogba: Van de Beek a better option for Man Utd's midfield than fatigued Frenchman | Goal.com

 Bench Pogba: Van de Beek a better option for Man Utd's midfield than fatigued Frenchman

-For the second consecutive game, the club's only summer signing was starting on the bench – in spite of the fact that he had netted on his debut the weekend before.
+For the second consecutive game, the club's only summer signing was starting on the bench – in spite of the fact that he had scored on his debut the weekend before.

 “He is a top player and he strengthens our team,” Solskjaer argued.